terrestris/react-geo-ws/gitbook/map-integration/index.md

   - VisibleComponent
   - MapProvider

-You find the full feature list (also containing future components) [here](https://github.com/terrestris/react-geo/wiki/Feature-List).
+You find the full* feature list [here](https://terrestris.github.io/react-geo/docs/latest).

 In the following, we'll have a closer look at some components in detail and show how they can be used in combination.